fabri1983/eternity2_solver/README.md

 The backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.

-Windows 7 Intel core i7 2.6GHz DDR3 Dual Channel environment results:
+Environment: Windows 7 Intel core i7 2.6GHz DDR3 Dual Channel.
+Results:
 Currently placing around 54 million pieces per second in a fork/join pool with 8 threads.
 And placing around 80 million pieces per second using MPJ Express framework with 8 instances of the solver.

-Ubuntu 14.04 Intel core i5 DDR3 Dual Channel OpenJDK 1.7 environment results:
+Environment: Ubuntu 14.04 Intel core i5 DDR3 Dual Channel OpenJDK 1.7.
+Results:
 Currently placing 38 million pieces per second in a fork/join pool with 4 threads.
+And placing around 90 million pieces per second using MPJ Express framework with 4 instances of the solver.

 The project is under continuous development, mostly on spare time.
 Every time I come up with an idea, improvement, or code re-factor is for performance purpose.
 Experiments say that execution is faster using the JRockit JVM from Oracle.
 I see a 25% of speed up.